phoenixprojectsoftware/Helix/README.md

 * Operating system: Windows 7 or newer
 * OpenGL version: 2.1 or newer

-> **Note**
-> [Half-Life Model Viewer 2](https://github.com/SamVanheer/HalfLifeModelViewer2) works on Windows XP and newer.
-If you cannot run Asset Manager then that tool may be a better option.

 ### Linux

 * Operating System: 64-bit Ubuntu 22.04 or newer